Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: LSATMax Prep Course Review

-Whether the LSATMax prep course is right for you will ultimately turn on whether you’re an in-person classroom type learner that needs structure, or whether you’re good learning at your own pace with on demand lessons.
+Whether the LSATMax prep course is right for you will ultimately turn on whether you’re the type learner that needs structure and guidance, or whether you’re good learning at your own pace.

-If you need to see an instructor working on a whiteboard and require dedicated class time to hold yourself accountable, LSATMax likely isn’t in the cards for you.
-But assuming you don’t need the rigidity of in class time and commitment, LSATMax is a great option.
+If you need to see a set study schedule, and classes that build on one another, LSATMax likely isn’t in the cards for you.
+But assuming you don’t need the rigidity of a clear study plan, LSATMax is a great option.

-They offer high quality video lessons and coursework, all from top tier instructors with great resources to boot.
-The user experience on both their online platform and mobile app is clean, modern and easy to use, and we loved their digital practice problem sets with video explanations.
+They offer high quality video lessons and coursework, and daily classes that touch on various topics led by top tier instructors.
+Plus, the user experience on both their online platform and mobile app is clean, modern and easy-to-use, and we loved their digital practice problem sets with video explanations.

 As a result, LSATMax easily makes our list of the best LSAT courses of the year.
-In fact, LSATMax is near the top of the list, only trailing Blueprint LSAT.
+In fact, LSATMax is near the top of the list, only trailing Blueprint LSAT and Kaplan LSAT.

-The LSATMax course costs anywhere from $250 up to $1,500, depending on the level of access that you need.
+The LSATMax course costs anywhere from $40 to $200 per month, depending on the level of access and amount of LSAT study materials that you need.

 Does LSATMax have in person classes?

-No. LSATMax is completely digital, meaning all of its content is offered online and through its mobile app (apart from the four textbooks that accompany the course).
+No. LSATMax is completely digital, meaning all of its content and study materials are offered online and through its mobile app.

 Will the LSATMax prep course increase your LSAT score?

 Yes.
-LSATMax guarantees that their prep course will increase your baseline LSAT score, or you get your money back (at least for their primary course options).
+LSATMax guarantees that their prep course will increase your baseline LSAT score, or you get your money back (at least for their Live + Tutoring course).

 Is LSATMax worth it?

 Yes, absolutely.
-Our team thinks the LSATMax course is one of the best in the entire industry, especially considering the flagship course costs less than $900.
+Our team thinks the LSATMax course is one of the best in the entire industry, especially considering their premium, flagship course costs less than $200 per month.